When it comes time to move your relationship from dating to engagement, you’re probably going to wonder about his porn use.

 - You need to know how much of his life is consumed by porn.
 How often does he use porn?
 Under what circumstances?
 Is it occasional use or constant use?

 - “Tell me about your first exposure to porn.
 How old were you?
 How did it happen?
 Who showed you?”

-- If porn exposure occurs in childhood, it may be a circumstance of abuse which often goes unrecognized.
-If this is the case, it’s really important for him to seek trauma informed counseling.
+- If porn exposure occurs in childhood, it may be a circumstance of abuse that often goes unrecognized.
+If this is the case, it’s really important for him to seek trauma-informed counseling.

 - “What was your family’s response to porn?
 Were you able to talk to them and get support?”

 - Many families have patterns of silence and shame around sexuality in general, and porn in particular.
 His previous experiences around sexuality and porn may have created unhealthy shame cycles that continue to drive current behavior.

 - “Who do you talk to about this now?
 Who supports you currently?”